New York Cosmos Stadium: Uses

+Controversies

-Given the site's location away from subway lines, and close only to a infrequently-serviced Long Island Rail Road spur line, soccer consultant Jeff L’Hote questioned whether it would be "an attractive location" for a soccer stadium.
+Given the site's location away from subway lines, and close only to an infrequently-serviced Long Island Rail Road spur line, soccer consultant Jeff L’Hote questioned whether it would be "an attractive location" for a soccer stadium.
+Other commentators wondered if the plan was actually a serious proposal, pointing out that in its short history the Cosmos "tend to go for sizzle and then worry about substance".

-Sports commentators speculated that, once built, the Cosmos stadium might be used as leverage to join Major League Soccer on favorable terms if the league was unable to build its own a stadium in the city.
+Some sports commentators speculated that, if built, the Cosmos stadium might be used as leverage to join Major League Soccer on favorable terms if the league was unable to build its own stadium in the city.
+The Cosmos had originally turned down the opportunity to join MLS based on the expansion fee and the league's corporate structure.

+The plan also faced opposition from local residents, who were concerned about building a stadium directly across the street from a suburban neighborhood.

 Timeline

 In 2012, the New York Empire State Development Corporation issued a request for proposals (RFP) to develop an area of underutilized land at Belmont Park.
 In January 2013, the New York Cosmos submitted their plan.

 While the RFPs were being evaluated, the New York Cosmos began play at James M. Shuart Stadium at Hofstra University.
 The new stadium was originally aimed to be completed in 2015 and opened by 2016, but had to be pushed back as time elapsed without a decision from the ESDC.

 In November 2015, the ESDC asked all bidders to revise and re-submit their proposals.
 The Cosmos revised their plan to remove one parcel of land.
 The project was one of four proposals resubmitted to the ESDC.

 On December 9, 2016, the Empire State Development Corporation officially withdrew the RFP, rejecting all four plans.
-After a second round of proposals (in which the Cosmos did not participate), the NHL's New York Islanders were chosen in December 2017 to develop the site with an 18,000 seat arena.
+After a second round of proposals (in which the Cosmos did not participate), the NHL's New York Islanders were chosen in December 2017 to develop the adjoining plot of land with an 18,000-seat arena.